Friday, November 29, 2013

 • For the opportunity to work as a freelance writer thanks to an Aussie expat named Ben, so I can earn some cash until I can land a more permanent job.

-• To Argentina for providing us with free health care
+• To Argentina for providing us with free healthcare

 • For our health